minho42/roster-ios-public/README.md

 ## Note

 - Only available for those who have access to HealthRoster using from within Australia.
-- Shift information is frequently synced (Q1H) to HealthRoster, but may not be up to date at certain points; Pro plan user may have it synced more frequently.
+- Shift information is frequently synced (Q1H) to HealthRoster.
 - Not all information accessible from HealthRoster is available in this app, e.g., notes, whether a shift has been changed after approval, etc.

 ## FAQ